sfirke/janitor/README.md

 #> 12      Micheal    Larsen         Teacher    English 2009-09-15              0.80        No    Vocal music
 ```

-The core cleaning function is `clean_names()` - call it anytime you read data into R.
+The core janitor cleaning function is `clean_names()` - call it whenever you load data into R.

 ### Examining dirty data

 #### Finding duplicates

 Use `get_dupes()` to identify and examine duplicate records during data cleaning.
-Here, let's see if any teachers are listed more than once:
+Let's see if any teachers are listed more than once:

 ``` r
 roster %>% get_dupes(first_name, last_name)